htso/Coronavirus_Epidemic/README.md

 ![solution](Img/solving_It.png)

-To fit Equ (4) to data, we use non-linear least squares.
+To fit Equ (4) to data, we use non-linear least squares in `R`, the detail of which is coded in `coronavirus.R`.

 ### Results
+Fig 1 is today's prediction.
 ![predict1](plots/daily-prediction-2020-01-29.png)

+The rate of infection is dropping gradually, as could be seen in Fig 2.
 ![beta](plots/Beta-history.png)

 ### Interpretation
+Although the number of infected cases continue to rise, the rate of increase has been steadily declining.
+This is a sign that the lock-down is working.

 ### Install
 To install R, press Ctrl+Alt+T to open a terminal